 Precocious puberty is often a benign central process in girls but precocious puberty is rarely idiopathic in boys and early signs of puberty in boys are a particular cause for concern.
 Thelarche is the beginning of breast development and pubarche is the first appearance of pubic hair.
-Early appearance of these characteristics is more common than true precocious puberty.
+Early appearance of these characteristics is more common than true precocious puberty but the incidence of all is increasing.

-Premature activation of the hypothalamic-pituitary-gonadal (HPG) axis.
+This is also known as true precocious puberty and is a gonadotrophin-dependent type of precocious puberty.
+Premature activation of the hypothalamic-pituitary-gonadal (HPG) axis occurs.
 Most children (especially girls) suspected of having CPP do not have any specific abnormality but lie at one end of the normal distribution curve.

 - Abnormalities of the central nervous system (CNS) include:

-- Tumours, including gliomas, astrocytomas, hamartomas, gliomas, pineal tumours and human chorionic gonadotrophin (hCG)-secreting germ cell tumours.
+- Tumours, including gliomas, astrocytomas, hamartomas, pineal tumours and hCG-secreting germ cell tumours.

 - CNS trauma or injury (causes include infection, radiation, surgery).